 The second question, however, has not yet been answered satisfactorily.
 The authors of OBD suggest to delete "some" parameters.
 The authors of autoprune at least suggest a concrete pruning schedule: remove 35% of all parameters in the first pruning step and 10% in each following step.
 Such rules of thumb, however, are not satisfying, because obviously they cannot always be optimal.
 The following section presents a pruning method, called lprune, based on autoprune that tries to solve the problem.
 It computes the pruning schedule dynamically during training, adapting to the evolution of the weights and to the amount of overfitting observed.
+Subsequent sections present and discuss a set of empirical results obtained for lprune.

-2 Adaptive Pruning Schedules: The lprune Method
+2 Adaptive Pruning: The lprune Method